 I am proposing the use of emotional intelligence in supporting strategies to help people with mental health.
-However, this is no substitute for receiving actual medical advice and therapy.
+But this is no substitute for receiving actual medical advice and therapy.
 Further, this is arguably proposing something for people who may believe they are suffering at the lower ends of mental health.
-I will outline how the use of emotional intelligence could help with the onset of mental health.
-In consideration, emotional intelligence can be modelled with self-awareness, regulating emotion, motivation, empathy and relationship building.

 Self-awareness is the ability to assess own emotions and understanding the impact they can have on oneself.
 Through self-awareness one can identify their own strengths and areas to improve.
 This alone can provide somebody with mental health issues to appreciate their current position.
 Self-awareness is a core component of emotional intelligence and has been tested in many fields.
 Within mental health it is deemed that at the lower levels if one can become aware of their emotions it may allow recognition of issues much earlier.
 Mental health is an important topic and reality would enable us to deal with issues earlier.
 In other words, prevention is better than cure.